SamsungLabs/fcaf3d/README.md

 For `VoteNet` and `ImVoteNet`, we provide the configs and checkpoints with our Mobius angle parametrization.
 For `ImVoxelNet`, please refer to the [imvoxelnet](https://github.com/saic-vul/imvoxelnet) repository as it is not currently supported in `mmdetection3d` for indoor datasets.
 Inference speed (scenes per second) is measured on a single NVidia GTX1080Ti.
+Please, note that ScanNet-pretrained S3DIS model was actually trained in the original
+[open-mmlab/mmdetection3d](https://github.com/open-mmlab/mmdetection3d/tree/main/configs/fcaf3d) codebase, so it can be inferenced only in their repo.

 **FCAF3D**